MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ???????            ???  ???      ??????             ???    ???   ???
     PFV:P3SG:find:A1SG what CLF.INAN ITV:interesting(?)
 LOC(?) river yesterday
     'I found something very interesting in the river yesterday'

+#### A.B.C.
+Quantifying time

+The only nouns that do not need classifiers to be quantified with numerals are those for units of time, such as 'hour', 'day', 'year', etc. While these words are like classifiers in that they can be directly quantified by numerals, they cannot be used to quantify a noun.

+    ???  ???
+    four day
+    'four days'

+    * ?????         ???  ???
+      [(?)NMZ:]hunt five hour
+      Intended: 'five hour's worth of hunting'
+      [Possibly grammatical for 'hunting for five hours', unclear if it needs a preposition(?)]

 ## <a name="noun_phrases"></a>A. Noun phrases